How to heal your trauma. The truth and many modalities of trauma work.

 I will use myself as an example here…

 Last year I had two big traumatic events.
-One was a sexual assault and the other was witnessing and intervening on a racially aggravated assault.
+One was a sexual assault and the other was witnessing and intervening on an assault.

 With the sexual assault I had a lot of shame and self blame, my body knew it had been violated but I wouldn’t believe it and instead of allowing my body to do what it needed to do as well as being an empathetic witness (Peter Levine) I punished & isolated myself.